apis3445/Playwright/README.md

 Dashboard and summaries will be stored in test-results folder

-To check the ZeroStep you need to register your account at https://zerostep.com and add your access token:
+To check the ZeroStep to execute your test with AI you need to register your account at https://zerostep.com and add your access token:

 ```
 ZEROSTEP_TOKEN=Your Zero step token